Directory of Affiliated Societies

 Association of Academic Museums and Galleries (AAMG)

 Purpose: AAMG addresses issues unique to museums and galleries of all disciplines associated with institutions of higher education, including art, history, natural history, and science.
 The group covers issues of governance, ethics, education, exhibitions, management, strategic planning, support, collections, and professional programs.
-AAMG also promotes the welfare of the professional staff of college and university museums and galleries and holds an annual issue-oriented, one-day conference in conjunction with the annual meeting of the American Association of Museums.
+AAMG also promotes the welfare of the professional staff of college and university museums and galleries and holds an annual issues-oriented conference in the spring or summer of each year in a location associated with one or more leading academic art organizations.
 The organization also offers members a forum to share information through published articles and an online discussion group.